 Labuan Trust is governed by the Labuan Trust Act, a robust and cutting-edge Act with layers of asset protection:

 a. against creditors prior to their action or 2 years after it Guide to Register Labuan Trust

 b. without reference to the laws of any country or jurisdiction

-c. unenforceablity of foreign, marriage termination or insolvency claims
+c. unenforceability of foreign, marriage termination or insolvency claims

 Confidentiality Guide to Register Labuan Trust

-Labuan FSA enable everything to be kept under wraps for Labuan Trust, at all times with serious confidentiality protection.
+Labuan FSA enables everything to be kept under wraps for Labuan Trust, at all times with serious confidentiality protection.

 5 common types of Labuan Trust:

 This trust allows the trustee to be according to largely unfettered discretion to exercise his or her own judgment as to the timing, manner and amount by which beneficiaries of the trust might benefit from trust assets.
 It is particularly useful when the needs of an individual beneficiary or class of beneficiaries cannot be predicted.
 The beneficiaries of a discretionary trust have no legal rights to any particular portion of the trust fund.
 The settlor is to provide guidance to the trustee with regard to the administration of the trust fund by way of a “letter of wishes” and will manage the trust with consideration to exercise discretionary powers for the benefit of the beneficiaries.